 Proving Impact – Research by Leeds Beckett University

-It’s all well and good having smiles and anecdotes about Physically Active Learning (PAL).
-However, people want the facts and data.
-Real research is needed – not just a case study.
+It’s all well and good having smiles and anecdotes about Physically Active Learning (PAL) from teachers:

 “I didn’t know he could do that.
 He’s never done that in a maths lesson…he’s never shown that in his maths book.”